FLAME: Free-form Language-based Motion Synthesis & Editing: Experiments

 \subsection{Quantitative Results on Text-to-motion}

-We compare our method to four state-of-the-art models: \citet{lin:vigil18}, Language2Pose \cite{ahuja2019language2pose}, \citet{ghosh2021synthesis}, and TEMOS \cite{petrovich22temos}.
+We compare our method to four state-of-the-art models: \citet{lin:vigil18}, Language2Pose \cite{ahuja2019language2pose}, \citet{ghosh2021synthesis}, TEMOS \cite{petrovich22temos}, and \citet{guo2022generating}.
 In case of comparing models using PLM, we replace the PLM with the same model, RoBERTa, to prevent the selection of PLM from influencing the benchmark.
 Table~\ref{tab:results-hml3d-babel} and Table~\ref{tab:results-kit} present the benchmark results on the three datasets.
 For fair comparison on KIT dataset, we evaluate our model on the same pipeline used in TEMOS.
-FLAME outperforms other models on all metrics other than variance metrics in Table~\ref{tab:results-kit}.
-However, large variance in motion does not necessarily mean low quality, for example, a prompt ``a person dribbles a ball." can correspond to diverse set of motions rather than a single corresponding ground-truth motion.
+FLAME outperforms other models on all metrics except for the variance metrics in Table~\ref{tab:results-kit}.
+However, large variance in motion does not necessarily mean low quality, for example, a prompt ``a person dribbles a ball." can correspond to a diverse set of motions rather than a single corresponding ground-truth motion.
 To validate this, we further compare generated motions on three metrics.
 First, we sample 10 motions per text annotation in the test set, then we average the variance of joints for the 10 generated motions (Joint Variance).
-Multimodality of motion, which is proposed by \citet{guo2020action2motion} to measure the diversity of generated motions, is computed as well.
-We also compute the average mCLIP score to support that generated motions are not only diverse but also well-aligned to prompt.
+Multimodality of motion (\citet{guo2020action2motion}) is employed to measure the diversity of generated motions.
+We also compute the average mCLIP score to support that generated motions are not only diverse but also well-aligned to the prompt.
 Table~\ref{tab:diversity} summarizes the results.
 All reported metrics are averaged after three trials.